 Because of the way the joints work, the force put through your knees when you walk, run or go up and down stairs can be up to five to six times your body weight.
 While putting load on your joint does not make the osteoarthritis worse, higher loads will hurt more.
 Losing even a small amount of weight can make a big difference to the pain you feel on weight-bearing joints such as the knees.

-No special diet has been shown to help specifically with osteoarthritis, but if you need to lose some weight you should follow a balanced, reducedcalorie, healthy diet combined with regular exercise.
+If you need to lose some weight you should follow a balanced, reducedcalorie, healthy diet combined with regular exercise.
 Making long term changes to your eating habits is better than short term weight-loss 'diets'.

 Exercise